nils-soderman/vscode-sitemap-generator/README.md

 <br>

-## Options
+# Options

 When a new sitemap is created, a `sitemap-generator.json` file will be created under .vscode in the current workspace.
-This file includes some tweakable settings to make format the sitemap as you want it.
+This file includes some tweakable settings to format the sitemap as you want it.

 |             Key             |       Type      |    Default Value        |           Description                                                                        |
 | --------------------------- | --------------- | ----------------------- | -------------------------------------------------------------------------------------------- |